-Once you've established the phrases that you'll use as the website writer, you then need to feed those into certain areas on the site you're writing.
-Those areas are:
+Once you've established the keywords and phrases that you'll use as the website writer, you need to use them in specific areas on the site.
+Keywords or keyword phrases need to appear in:

 - Titles and headlines

-- Meta titles (if you have access to the page's metadata
+- Metadata, such as keywords, description, and title (if you have access to the page's metadata)

 - Links to other pages that are relevant to the phrase

-So, you've got the basics down, and you want to become an SEO writer?
-Your next step is to dig deeper into SEO.
-The pages on Home Business have wonderful content about Search Engine Optimization.
+The next step to SEO writing is to dig deeper into SEO.
+The pages on The Balance Small Business have wonderful content about Search Engine Optimization.